EVMS

 • The cost of the replacement part is charged to the borrowing contract.

-Consider Humphreys & Associates to assist you in guiding your efforts in this complex endeavor, to ensure a firm foundation is established that meets or exceeds your material management needs.
+A number of Humphreys & Associates earned value consultants have extensive experience in production environments that can assist in guiding your efforts in this complex endeavor to ensure a firm foundation is established that meets or exceeds your material management and EVMS needs.
+Call us today at (714) 685-1730.

 EVMS compliance: Material Transfers and Loan/Paybacks Read Post »